1 January 1928 The New Years honors list includes a KCVO for Edward Elgar (70).

 Marc Blitzstein (23) begins a six-week stay at the MacDowell Colony in Peterborough, New Hampshire.
 Here he will compose a cantata, A Word Out of the Sea and the miniature opera Triple-Sec.

-17 June 1928 Roald Amundsen departs Bergen, Norway to rescue survivors of the airship Italia which has crashed over the North Pole.
-He is never heard from again.
+18 June 1928 Roald Amundsen and five others depart Bergen, Norway to rescue survivors of the airship Italia.
+The plane is never heard from again.

 George Gershwin (29) returns to New York after three months in Europe.

 19 June 1928 Two works for two pianos by Arnold Bax (44) are performed for the first time, in Aeolian Hall, London: The Poisoned Fountain and The Devil That Tempted St. Anthony.